ldrrp/lochnas.com/content/apps/prowlarr.md

 ---
 title: "Prowlarr"
 date: 2022-11-29
-description: ""
+description: "An indexer manager/proxy built on the popular arr .net/reactjs base stack to integrate with your various PVR apps"
 tags: ["apps", "docs", "prowlarr"]
 ---

+## Details

 This is a template to add this container to your nas setup full functional with matching permissions and settings that of lochnas repo.
 This assumes you are using plex and transmission paths.

 ## How to enable

-Edit your `.env` file and enable this container with `PROWLARR_ENABLED=true` and other variables.
+Edit your `/lochnas/docker-templates/prowlarr/.env` file and enable this container with `PROWLARR_ENABLED=true` and other variables.
 You can access it via https://prowlarr.yourdomain.com

 To use web access you must have nginx auth password set

-#### Enable Download clients
+## Enable Download clients

 Settings -> Download Clients -> Add + -> Transmission